yohman/up206a/Weeks/Week07/readme.md

 ## Lightning Lecture
 * The anatomy of a function

+# Individual Assignment
+Choose and read one of the journal papers authored by Adam (listed above).
+Write a one paragraph reaction to the article, and come up with two questions for the author.

+Submit the assignment in your github class repository.
+There is no need to email the instructor, as long as the submission is up on your repo, and has a datestamp prior to midnight on Sunday.

 # Group Assignment #3: A "functional" notebook

 There are two components to this group assignment.